-The Oceano Community Services District Board of Directors meets at the District Board Room on the second and fourth Wednesday of each month.
+The Oceano Community Services District Board of Directors meets at the District Board Room or via Zoom videoconference on the second and fourth Wednesday of each month.
 Meeting dates and agendas are posted in the District office located at 1655 Front Street, Oceano, CA as well as on the website at www.oceanocsd.org.